-SECTION 7.6 LOT SITE PLAN APPROVAL
+SECTION 7.7 LOT SITE PLAN APPROVAL

-A. Lot Site Plan approval is reserved for lots that are within an approved Final Site Plan.
-The development of individual lots must be consistent with the approved uses on the approved Final Site Plan, the Regulating Plan, and shall conform to Divisions 2 through 6 of this FBC.

-- B. No Lot Site Plan shall be approved by the building department until a plat consistent with the approved Final Site Plan has been recorded. - C. No Lot Site Plan shall be processed without a letter of approval from the OTA. - D. The design of Civic Buildings shall be approved by the OTA prior to submittal to the Approval Authority Building Department.
+- A. Lot Site Plan approval is reserved for lots that are within an approved Final Site Plan.
+The development of individual lots must be consistent with the approved uses on the approved Final Site Plan, the Regulating Plan, and shall conform to Divisions 2 through 6 of this FBC. - B. No Lot Site Plan shall be approved by the development review staff until a plat consistent with the approved Final Site Plan has been recorded. - C. No Lot Site Plan shall be processed without a letter of approval from the Approval Authority. - D. The design of Civic Buildings shall be approved by the Approval Authority and development review staff.

-SECTION 7.7 POST APPROVAL
+SECTION 7.8 POST APPROVAL